☎ Call Today Free Consult

 How Long Does A DWI Stay On Your Record In Texas?

 In Texas, a DWI conviction stays on your criminal record permanently unless it is successfully expunged or sealed.
-It never “drops off” like a traffic ticket might.
-Furthermore, Texas has a “look-back” period that lasts a lifetime for DWI enhancements.
+It never "drops off" like a traffic ticket might.
+Also, Texas has a "look-back" period that lasts a lifetime for DWI enhancements.
 This means an arrest from 20 years ago can still be used to elevate a current charge to felony drunk driving charges Texas.
 This permanence is why securing a strong defense early is the most important step you can take for your future.

 Conclusion: Taking The Next Step